 The sound design needed to reflect the high quality design, ensuring any sounds you hear would subtly blend into the overall UX, and only take as much attention as necessary.
 Key sounds included the lock and unlock pairing, which formed a vital part of the UX and branding.

 For any requests to hear the sound design work for the Otto Smart Lock, please contact us directly.
 Meanwhile you can watch the Otto product video below.
 The lock retails at $699 and will be available to buy this Autumn.

 UI Sound Design : The Small Sounds That Make A Big Difference Keynote Talk

-Last month I gave a keynote talk on UX/UI Sound Design, as part of the The Next Web tech conference in Amsterdam.
-It was a fantastic event and I was thrilled to share the stage with such an array of great speakers.
-During my talk, I highlighted a clearly defined set of principles for successful UI sound design, whilst championing the case for bringing UI sound design deeper into the design process.
-I also discussed the delicate relationship between UI sound design and audio branding, and how we, as sound design practitioners and marketers, can embrace the challenges ahead as our world becomes more dependable on UI sound.
+In May 2017 Henry gave a keynote talk on UX/UI Sound Design, as part of the The Next Web tech conference in Amsterdam.
+It was a fantastic event and he was thrilled to share the stage with such an array of great speakers.
+During Henry’s talk, he highlighted a clearly defined set of principles for successful UI sound design, whilst championing the case for bringing UI sound design deeper into the design process.
+He also discussed the delicate relationship between UI sound design and audio branding, and how we, as sound design practitioners and marketers, can embrace the challenges ahead as our world becomes more dependable on UI sound.

 Wayfindr Sound Design

-Currently I have designed the two notification sounds used within the Wayfindr Demo App (and provided as part of the Standard).
-As part of the brand refresh by Moving Brands I have also provided an audio logo, to be used for any animation lock-ups.
-The sounds (and the story behind them) can be heard from this article I wrote on the Wayfindr blog (https://www.wayfindr.net/creating-sonic-identity-wayfindr/).
+To date, we have designed the two vital notification sounds used within the Wayfindr Demo App (and provided as part of the Standard).
+As part of the brand refresh by Moving Brands we have also provided an audio logo, to be used for any animation lock-ups.
+The sounds (and the story behind them) can be heard from this article Henry wrote on the Wayfindr blog (https://www.wayfindr.net/creating-sonic-identity-wayfindr/).

 'Being Smart with Sound' Blog Article